Breakdown of Ergodicity and Self-Averaging in Polar Flocks with Quenched Disorder

 At the largest $\varepsilon$ values considered, $\sigma$ and $\chi_{\rm tot}$ increase with $L$, then $\sigma$ levels off at $+1$, the value characteristic of the short-range order of the disordered phase ($M\sim1/L$), while $\chi_{\rm tot}$ decreases.
 The maximum of $\chi_{\rm tot}$ is a measure of the correlation length, which seems to diverge when $\varepsilon$ decreases.
 Correspondingly, $\chi_{\rm tot}L^2$ exhibits a maximum as a function of $\varepsilon$, whose height scales as $L^{\gamma/\nu}$ with $\frac{\gamma}{\nu}\simeq 1.9$, while its location $\varepsilon^* (L)$ seems to converge to a finite asymptotic value (Fig.~\ref{FIG5}(d,e)).
 All this points to a continuous phase transition separating the disordered phase from the quasi-ordered one.
 But sample-to-sample fluctuations diverge with $L$ all over the quasi-ordered regimes with the same exponent as reported above, $\chi_{\rm dis}\sim L^{0.7}$ (Fig.~\ref{FIG5}(c)).
 These fluctuations having barely started to dominate $\chi_{\rm tot}$ at the largest accessible scales (Fig.~\ref{FIG5}(b)), it is premature to conclude about the asymptotic nature of the phase corresponding to the quasi-ordered states observed at finite size, and a fortiori about the transition.

 To summarize, quenched disorder affects polar active matter in more ways than believed so far.
 In particular, it breaks ergodicity in the ordered regimes observed at finite size, but not in the disordered phase, which only shows infinite memory of the frozen landscape.
+We also showed that the ordered phase depends qualitatively on the type of quenched disorder: for random couplings, it remains long-range ordered, but differently from the pure case.
+For random scatterers, we find strong non-self-averaging, with sample-to-sample fluctuations dominating asymptotically.
+Unfortunately, the nature of this asymptotic regime remains largely inaccessible numerically.

+We have started exploring other implementations of quenched disorder, such as random field, dilute scatterers, and we find that their properties similar to the RS case.
+Moreover, it is relatively easy to build systems similar to the RC case presented here \cite{TBP}.
+We thus believe the two cases studied represent large classes of disordered active systems.

-These results should be observable experimentally, e.g. in the Quincke roller system of \cite{bricard2013emergence,bricard2015emergent,geyer2018sounds}, which is believed to be a realization of (effectively) dry polar active matter.
+Some of our results should be observable experimentally, e.g. in the Quincke roller system of \cite{bricard2013emergence,bricard2015emergent,geyer2018sounds}, which is believed to be a realization of (effectively) dry polar active matter.
 However, our findings seem to contradict the conclusions of \cite{chardac2020meandering}: there the breakdown of polar flocks was argued to lead to a ``dynamical vortex glass'' with many coexisting attractors, while we have shown that sufficiently long averages reveal an ergodic disordered phase with infinite memory (Fig.~\ref{FIG3}).
 We hope that further experiments will clarify this important point.

-We also showed that the nature of the ordered phase depends qualitatively on the type of quenched disorder: for random couplings, it retains the true long-range order well known in the pure case.
-For random scatterers (and random fields \cite{TBP}), the ordered phase is strongly non-self-averaging, with sample-to-sample fluctuations dominating asymptotically.
-Unfortunately, this asymptotic regime is largely inaccessible numerically, so that we are unable to conclude.
-Theoretical work is thus necessary, which, in our opinion, should take ergodicity and self-averaging issues into account.

-\acknowledgments We thank Gilles Tarjus and Matthieu Tissier for interesting discussions, and Julien Tailleur for a critical reading of a previous version of this work.
+\acknowledgments We thank Denis Bartolo, Gilles Tarjus and Matthieu Tissier for interesting discussions, and Julien Tailleur for a critical reading of a previous version of this work.
+We acknowledge generous allocations of cpu time on the Living Matter Department cluster in MPIDS, on Beijing CSRC’s Tianhe supercomputer, and from the High-Performance Computing Center of Collaborative Innovation Center of Advanced Microstructures in Nanjing.
 This work is supported by the National Natural Science Foundation of China (Grants \# 11635002 to X.-q.S. and H.C., 11922506 and 11674236 to X.-q.S., 11974175 and 11774147 to Y.-q.M.).